renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## dryRun

-`dryRun` Preview the behavior of Renovate in logs, without making any changes to the repository files.
+Use `dryRun` to preview the behavior of Renovate in logs, without making any changes to the repository files.

 You can choose from the following behaviors for the `dryRun` config option: